quepol/pif-sotu/README.md

-pif-sotu
+Do you want to be a PIF?
 ========

-Get more information when next PIF round is announced.
+Get notified when the next round of Presidential Innovation Fellow projects is announced.